 It’s a common belief that automatic cars aren’t as good on fuel economy as manual cars.

-This is largely because automatic cars shift gears depending on what it thinks is appropriate for the road and speed.
-On the flip-side, having more nuanced control of a manual car means you can better adapt to the road.
+This is because automatic cars shift gears depending on what the technology believes is appropriate for the road and speed.

 What kind of driving licence do you need to drive an automatic car?